DataDog/integrations-core/ecs_fargate/README.md

     This driver collects logs generated by the container and sends them to CloudWatch directly.

 3. Finally, use a [Lambda function][14] to collect logs from CloudWatch and send them to Datadog.

+## Agentless Setup / Crawler-based metrics

+In addition to the metrics collected by the Datadog agent, we also have a CloudWatch based ECS integration.
+This integration collects the ECS metrics from the CloudWatch API described [here][20].

+As noted there, Fargate tasks also report metrics in this way:
+> The metrics made available will depend on the launch type of the tasks and services in your clusters.
+If you are using the Fargate launch type for your services then CPU and memory utilization metrics are provided to assist in the monitoring of your services.

+Since this method does not use the Datadog agent, you need to configure our AWS integration by checking 'ECS' on the integration tile.
+Then our application will pull in these CloudWatch metrics (namespaced `aws.ecs.*` in Datadog) on your behalf.
+See the [Data Collected][21] section of the documentation.

+If these are the only metrics you need, you could rely on this integration for collection via CloudWatch metrics.
+Note though, the CloudWatch data is less granular (1-5 min depending on the type of monitoring you have enabled) and will be delayed in reporting to Datadog.
+This is because we must collect it from CloudWatch and adhere to their API limits, instead of pushing it to Datadog via the agent.

+Datadog's default CloudWatch crawler polls metrics once every 10 minutes, you may enable faster crawl schedules (2 and 5 mins).
+Note that there would be some cost increase involved on the AWS side as CloudWatch bills for API calls.

 ## Data Collected